Other Packaging and Labeling Requirements

 A requirement that tax stamps or other required markings may not be placed where they may conceal warnings or messages

 To align with FCTC Art.
 11 and the FCTC Art.
-11 Guidelines, the regulations should require qualitative disclosures on constituents and emissions on every tobacco product package.
+11 Guidelines, the law should affirmatively require and specify statements containing constituents and emissions information to appear on all tobacco product packaging.

 Prohibition on the display of figures for emission yields (including tar, nicotine, and carbon monoxide)

 Decree No. 2008-0183 specifically states that “a figure referring to a machine test of an emission may not appear on a package, nor as part of the brand name.”

 The law aligns with FCTC Art.
 11 and the FCTC Art.
 11 Guidelines with respect to affirmatively prohibiting the display of figurative emissions yields because they can be misleading to consumers.

 Plain packaging of tobacco products is not required in Djibouti.
 The FCTC Art.
 11 Guidelines provide that Parties should consider adopting plain packaging measures that restrict or prohibit the use of logos, colors, brand images or other promotional information on packaging other than brand and product names displayed in a standard color and font style.
 Plain packaging aims to reduce the appeal of tobacco products, to increase the notice ability of health warnings, and to reduce the ability of the packaging of tobacco products to mislead consumers about the harmful effects of smoking.

 Prohibition on misleading tobacco product packaging and labeling including terms, descriptors, trademarks, or figurative or other signs (e.g., logos, colors, brand images that directly create a false impression that a tobacco product is less harmful than other tobacco products)